 Mycobacterium vaccae, a harmless bacteria commonly found in soil … increase the release and metabolism of serotonin in parts of the brain that control cognitive function and mood — much like serotonin-boosting antidepressant drugs do.”

-Gardening Counts as Moderate-to-High-Intensity Exercise
+Gardening as Moderate-to-High-Intensity Exercise

 Fitness experts have found that exercising outdoors makes you exercise even harder, although the activity itself seems easier compared to indoor exercise.
 This could be part of the equation, as gardening encourages you to work out harder than you would in the gym.